vatlab/jnbinder/README.md

 ### Step 4: build website
 ```
-./release -J 10
+./release -j 10
 ```
 Or, when things go wrong (pages not updated as expected).

 ```
-./release -s force -J 10
+./release -s force -j 10
 ```
-where `-J 10` means running 10 conversion commands in parallel -- useful when there is a lot of notebooks to bind.
+where `-j 10` means running 10 conversion commands in parallel -- useful when there is a lot of notebooks to bind.
 ### Mics: upgrade `jnbinder`
 ```
 ./release upgrade-jnbinder